 I make the guacamole with utensils I have around the kitchen.
 You could use a molcajete, a Mexican mortar and pestle made from lava rock, to mash and serve the guacamole.
-I love serving guacamole in a white bowl, but these bowls are fun, especially if you are having a Mexican themed get together.

 Be sure and check out my post on a recent trip to the Riviera Maya!

 - 2 large or 3 small ripe avocados